PyICoder/HypxielPlayerCount/README.md

 # HypxielPlayerCount

 Counter of Hypixel's players
-Update every 8ish seconds to prevent your api key banned
+Refreshes every 16ish seconds to prevent your api key banned, to manuel refresh it click the refresh button.